-Staff will record incidents of good or unacceptable behaviour on CPOMs.
-Red traffic lights incidents are recorded on CPOMs by the class teacher for monitoring by the Supervision Team monthly.
+Staff will record incidents of good or unacceptable behaviour on Trackit and CPOMs.
+Red traffic lights incidents are recorded on CPOMs by the classteacher and the members of the SLT are alerted immediately for further investigation.

-The Head teacher will record those incidents where a child is sent to him/her on account of poor behaviour, following cyberbullying, prejudice-based and discriminatory bullying reports and also on all occasions resulting in exclusion.
+The Head teacher will record those incidents where a child is sent to him/her on account of poor behaviour, following cyberbullying, prejudice-based and discriminatory bullying reports and also on all occasions resulting in a fixed term suspension or internal isolation away from the children.
 The Head teacher is responsible for maintaining standards of discipline and behaviour.
 The governors may on occasion be consulted to advise on particular disciplinary issues which the Head teacher must consider when decision making.